Samuel Roffey Maitland: In holy orders

 About 1817, Maitland left London and settled at Taunton, and during the next three or four years his religious views shifted.
 On 27 June 1821 he was admitted to deacon's orders at Norwich by Bishop Henry Bathurst, and licensed to the curacy of St. Edmund in the city; the rector of the parish, the Rev. Charles David Brereton, was non-resident.
 Maitland did not stay long at Norwich, and was admitted to priest's orders by Henry Ryder, Bishop of Gloucester.
 His father had recently retired to Gloucester, and on 22 May 1823 Maitland became perpetual curate of the recently built Christ Church, at Gloucester.

 Maitland stayed at Gloucester until the end of 1827, and then set off on a journey to the continent.
-He had been for some time interested in the conversion of the Jews, and he wished to see Jewish society in Germany and Poland.
+He had been interested in the conversion of the Jews for some time, and he wished to see Jewish society in Germany and Poland.
 He started in April 1828, travelling through France, Germany and Prussia as far as Warsaw.
 He sent home a series of thirty-six letters and studied German and Polish.

 In 1838 Archbishop William Howley appointed Maitland librarian and keeper of the manuscripts at Lambeth Palace.
 The stipend attaching to the office was nominal; no preferment followed though the archbishop also conferred the degree of D.D.
 In 1848 Archbishop John Sumner succeeded, and Maitland returned to Gloucester an unbeneficed clergyman.
+Part of Maitland's library appears to have been sold in London on 21 April 1842 (and three following days), by Mr Fletcher ('A catalogue of the very select and elegant library, printed and manuscript, of a private gentleman'), the anonymous catalogue identified with Maitland by A. N. L. Munby.
+A copy is held at Cambridge University Library (shelfmark Munby.c.155(28)).